hannaco/DH110/Assignment7/README.md

 | Helen Quach | <ul><li>Leaves</li><li>Green color palette</li><li>Search bar</li><li>Sustainability theme</li></ul> | <ul><li>Sustainability</li><li>Learning about sustainability</li><li>How you can get involved with community</li></ul> | Educate yourself about sustainability, sustainable living | No | No there is no point where users may not understand | No the buttons are very obviously labeled | No there is a very clear flow | No | No | No | No |
 | Vicky Jen   | sustainability theme, some articles, ways to get involved | sustainability | learn sustainability, get involved with volunteer events | no | yes its very straight forward and clear | no, it is very self explanatory | no, the user can feel the progress being made | no | no | no | no |

+The cognitive walkthrough went smoothly, and the testers were able to complete the tasks and navigate the site smoothly.
+They mostly had positive feedback, with some minor feedback to add social media or icons.

 ### Usability Tests:
 [UT Video](https://drive.google.com/file/d/14xVOs3Z59G1sxIiKS0tIrc9Z2rJi9eCG/view?usp=sharing)